-Even in absolute terms, the increase in resources brought by social insurance is substantial.
-Table 1 presents the evolution of health expenditure calculated in US dollars.
+Even in absolute terms, the increase in resources is substantial.
+Table 3 presents the evolution of health expenditure calculated in US dollars.
 The absolute expenditure declined with the start of transition - the share of GDP remained constant, but GDP contracted.
 The introduction of social insurance resulted in an absolute increase of about 25% over 1990, and over 30% over 1997 (the last year before the introduction of social insurance funding).

-Table 1.
+Table 3.
 Evolution of health expenditure - absolute terms